-DWLS and DLR - Suspended or Revoked License Charges in Michigan
+DWLS and DWLR - Suspended and Revoked License Charges in Michigan

 Driving While License Suspended (DWLS) and Driving While License Revoked (DWLR) are two different offenses covered under the very same state law.
 Legally speaking, they carry the same potential punishment.

-Most (but not all) DWLS cases arise because of an unpaid Ticket somewhere in a person’s past.
-Most (but not all) DWLR cases trace the underlying license revocation to multiple DUI convictions.
+Most (but not all) DWLS cases arise for rather benign reasons.
+By contrast, most (but not all) DWLR cases trace the underlying license revocation to multiple DUI convictions.

-Both of these offenses carries a possible jail sentence, although it is generally assumed that, amongst other things, hiring a good lawyer will keep a person from getting locked up, and that’s true, particularly in places or in 2nd or subsequent offense cases where the prospect of jail becomes increasingly likely.
+Both of these offenses carries a possible jail sentence, although it is generally assumed that, amongst other things, hiring a good lawyer will keep a person from getting locked up.
+Fortunately, that IS true, even in tough courts or in 2nd or subsequent offense cases where the prospect of jail becomes increasingly likely.

-Staying out o jail is important, of course, but once that that has been accomplished, or is otherwise assured, avoiding all the other negative consequences that go along with it is every bit as important, as well.
+Staying out of jail is important, of course, but once that that has been accomplished, avoiding all the other negative consequences that go along with it is every bit as important, as well.

-This is done in the plea bargaining process, and having a lawyer who specializes in this kind of case is certainly the best way to go about it.
+This is done through the plea bargaining process, and having a lawyer who specializes in this kind of case is certainly the best way to go about it.

 Revoked license cases are generally the more “serious” of the two offenses.
 The more prior DWLS or DWLR convictions a person has on his or her record, the tougher things get.
 By the same token, jail becomes more of a “viable” option to a Judge if a person keeps driving, despite not having a license.